teacher-ladaat/server-2026/README.md

 - url is length limited & not secure
 - body is unlimited & secure (in https)
-- always use RESTful convensions for urls, methods, and status codes
+- always use RESTful conventions for urls, methods, and status codes

 ## HTTP response (RESTful API)